UpLib/Liberland/general-doc/ark-village.md

 I'm not surprised that people don't know, because the community is more closed and their marketing response is weak
 (source : comments from https://www.youtube.com/watch?v=mmET68_nA7o)

+Ark village is managed by Zelena Glava DOO Sombor.
+This is our company in Serbia that unites all the tourist potentials in Liberland, Serbia and Croatia.

 "Construction of unique Liberland resort is planned" (2023)
 <br>